Katikistan/Notes/OS and Data representation.md

 - Loading program code from disk into current process: exec().
 - Waiting for a specific child to die: waitpid().
 - Getting PID of running process: getpid().

+**If you call `waitpid()` with a `pid` argument of `NULL`, the function will wait for any child process in the process group of the calling process to change state.
+The behavior is similar to using `-1` as the `pid` argument, which waits for any child process regardless of the process group.**

 The child process and the parent process run in separate memory spaces.
 At the time of fork() both memory spaces have the same content. fork() is called once but returns twice.